Campylobacter Infection in Dogs

 What can I do to prevent the spread of Campylobacter if my dog has been diagnosed?

 The best prevention is good hygienic practices, such as removing feces from your yard on a regular basis, cleaning any soiled areas in your house, and laundering your dog's bedding frequently.
-It is essential to ensure thorough hand washing after handling an infected dog.
+It is essential to wash your hands thoroughly after handling an infected dog.
 Discourage an infected dog from licking people's faces, particularly those of young children.

 Related Articles